 6 Marlborough was designed by architect George Nelson Jacobs and built in 1924 as a five-story (plus basement), 21-unit apartment house.
 The 6 Marlborough Street Trust is shown as the owner on the original building permit application, dated September 15, 1924.

-Architectural plans for the building — including elevations, floor plans, and foundation plans — are included in the City of Boston Blueprints Collection in the Boston Public Library’s Arts Department (reference BIN F-7).
+Architectural plans for the building — including elevations, floor plans, and foundation plans — are included in the City of Boston Blueprints Collection in the Boston City Archives (reference BIN F-7).

 The property was acquired on May 26, 1924. from Louis A. Shaw by real estate developer Edward Newton Wyner.
 The June 24, 1924, Boston Globe article on the transaction indicated that “Mr. Wyner buys the property for the erection of a first-class steel, fireproof apartment house, and the old building will be demolished and work started on the new house at once.”

 Click here for an index to the deeds for 6 Marlborough, and click here for further information about the land between the south side of Marlborough and Alley 422, from Arlington to Berkeley.

 On October 30, 1924, 6 Marlborough was purchased from Edward Wyner by real estate dealer Samuel Altman.
 He subsequently entered into mortgages and was the owner during construction.
 At about the same time, he also was associated with Edward Wyner in the construction of a new apartment building at 100 Beacon (in the mid-1920s.
 Edward Wyner began construction of the Ritz-Carlton Hotel at 15 Arlington, which he subsequently would own and operate until his death in 1961).

 On August 28, 1925, Samuel Altman transferred 6 Marlborough to Harry Farelle (shown as Harry FaRelle in the deed records).
 The new building was occupied by the spring of 1926.